Explore this Section

 (b) there is new evidence that can be substantiated, including exceptional circumstances, which was not known at the time, and may have affected the outcome had it been known to the authorised officer/Discipline Committee and there is a valid reason for not making it known at the time.

-15.2 Each appeal will be reviewed in the first instance by the Head of Student Conduct or nominee and a member of the University Discipline Committee not previously involved with the case (the ‘Sifting Panel’).
-Where the Head of Student Conduct has had previous involvement with the case, it will be delegated to the Pro Vice-Chancellor (Students).
-The Sifting Panel will decide whether there are valid grounds for appeal or if there is some other compelling reason why the appeal should be considered.
+15.2 Each appeal will be reviewed in the first instance by a Chair of the University Discipline Committee not previously involved with the case.
+The Chair will decide whether there are valid grounds for appeal or if there is some other compelling reason why the appeal should be considered.

-15.3 If the appeal is against an outcome imposed by an authorised officer, the Sifting Panel can either accept the appeal and amend the previous outcome, or the appeal can be rejected.
-If the appeal is against the decision of the Discipline Committee and if the Sifting Panel agrees that there is a case to be heard, the case will be considered by the Discipline Appeals Committee.
+15.3 If the appeal is against an outcome imposed by an authorised officer, the Chair can either accept the appeal and amend the previous outcome, or the appeal can be rejected.
+If the appeal is against the decision of the Discipline Committee and if the Chair agrees that there is a case to be heard, the case will be considered by the Discipline Appeals Committee.
 The members of the Discipline Appeals Committee considering the appeal will be different to the original Discipline Committee.

 16. Grievance to Council